antongeorgescu/photo-manager/README.md

-# Call Centre Agent Assistant
+# Agentic AI Multi-Agent Assistant

 A conversational AI assistant for call center operations that helps manage student information, loans, and communications using Azure OpenAI and LangChain.